What Is Unstructured and Unplanned Testing?

 What is an Unplanned Testing test plan?

 The Test Plan is the instructions manual for your testing process.
-It describes the intentions of your project (why are you testing?), together with the high and sometimes low-level schedule of the activities you want to perform (how are you testing?).
+It describes the intentions of your project (why are you testing?) and the high and sometimes low-level schedule of the activities you want to perform (how are you testing?).

 Test plans can sometimes list the risks you foresee in the project (what are you testing for?), and they may also include things such as resources required (what are you going to be testing with?).
-Any other aspects that you may think are interesting or important to share your testing approach.
+Are there other aspects you think are interesting or important to share with your testing approach?

 Have an organized approach

-So how do you create a test plan that includes both formal and informal testing activities into a testing schedule?
+So, how do you create a test plan that includes formal and informal testing activities into a testing schedule?
 Here is a simplified and generic example of how to do it:

 Review Your Requirements

-Verify that the requirements for the application are clearly defined either by the customer or whoever took his place in the project.
-Look for completeness and correctness in them and list any issues you find during your review.
+Verify that the customer clearly defines the requirements for the application or whoever took his place in the project.
+Look for completeness and correctness in them, and list any issues you find during your review.

-Informally play “Devil’s Advocate” and go through the requirements to make sure all parts of the application are covered.
-Formally review the requirements and assure that the information provided is accurate and consistent.
+Informally play “Devil’s Advocate” and review the requirements to ensure all parts of the application are covered.
+Formally review the requirements and ensure that the information provided is accurate and consistent.

 Analyze the Software Design